tenjava-2014/stuntguy3000-t1/README.md

 FireFlight is a plugin which is designed to enhance and unleash the true power of bows, which such fea tures as
  * Trail
     - Leave a Trail of **Fire** behind your arrow
- * Burner
+ * Bomber
-    - Destroy and go through blocks
+    - Drop bombs from the sky as your arrow guides the way
  * Hook
     - Hook and catch Mobs and Players onto your Arrow, and send in the direction of your arrow
  * Scatter